Boron Formula In Standard State

 Common Mistakes or Misunderstandings

 A common misconception is that the formula for boron in its standard state might be more complex, such as B12, due to the icosahedral structure.
-However, since boron is an element, its chemical formula in the standard state remains simply B. The B12 notation is used to describe the structural unit within the crystal, not the elemental formula.
+Even so, since boron is an element, its chemical formula in the standard state remains simply B. The B12 notation is used to describe the structural unit within the crystal, not the elemental formula.

 FAQs